Danielle Murphy: International career

 Murphy was the captain of England U-18s when she made her senior debut, aged 16, in a match against Scotland.
 She was England's youngest ever player since the Football Association took over the team in 1993.

-She won 23 caps and was named in the Euro 2001 squad.
+She won 25 caps and was named in the Euro 2001 squad.
 After participating in 2003 FIFA Women's World Cup qualification, Murphy retired from international football to concentrate on her studies in America.

+Murphy was allotted 127 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Personal life

 Murphy attended Beaverwood School for Girls and graduated with a degree in sociology from the University of Florida.
 She works as a Firefighter and ran the London Marathon in 2006.
 She now plays hockey for Abingdon hockey club.